-Phoenix to Grand Canyon to Las Vegas itinerary should be implemented in a way so as to explore the best of Southwest.
+Phoenix to Grand Canyon to Las Vegas itinerary should be implemented in a way so as to explore the best of the Southwest.
 After all, the Southwest is one of the most terrific places to visit in the USA.
 Whether your preferred choice is backpacking or day hiking or even road tripping, Southwest has a lot to offer.

 I took a road trip with my buddies a while ago.
 And the entire responsibility of planning the Phoenix to Grand Canyon to Las Vegas itinerary fell on me.
 Well, it always does somehow.
-And so, I made sure that our weekend is utilised well and make each moment of the trip count.
+And so, I made sure that our weekend is utilised well and made each moment of the trip count.

-Often cruising on the highways in Southwest, it is not uncommon to get a feeling of driving on Planet Mars.
+Often cruising on the highways in the Southwest, it is not uncommon to get a feeling of driving on Planet Mars.
 It is for this reason that I had to make the most of the road trip I undertook with my friends.
-In the current blog, I will be sharing my experience with you and complete itinerary so that you guys benefit.
+In the current blog, I will be sharing my experience with you and a complete itinerary so that you guys benefit.

 Phoenix to Grand Canyon to Las Vegas Itinerary

 The fact that the route between Phoenix and Las Vegas reminds one of planet Mars makes it thrilling to take a road trip in this part of the world.

 Personally, I always look forward to the fiery sunsets, sunrises, majestic slot canyons and a varied landscape featuring unusual mesas, butte formations and vast expanses of arid land.

 I took a road trip during summers (which ideally isn’t the best time to visit) because I wanted to make the best use of a long affordable weekend.
 And so should you.

 Hitting the Road from Phoenix to Grand Canyon to Las Vegas